hoovbr/dotfiles/README.md

 source ~/.zshrc
 ```

+All the scripts in this repo are idempotent, which means you can run them multiple times and they will always produce the same results.
+Thus, if for some reason you need to run the commands above again (e.g. because they errored out), you can just run them again.

 ## Which shell settings and tools are we using?

 Here is some information about how we set up our shell and why we do so: